 Thatched cottage fire

-Firefighters were called to a fire in the bedroom of a thatched cottage in Manuden.
+Firefighters were called to reports of a fire in a home in Great Horkesley in the early hours of Saturday morning.

 On arrival, crews confirmed that around 25% of the property's thatched roof, which measures around 25 metres by 15 metres, was alight.